 Are there any downsides to wearing the lenses?

-How often will my child visit the optometrists?
+How often will my child NEED TO visit?

 Can I do anything else to help prevent myopia progression?

 - Increase the amount of time your child spends outside each day.
 The brightness of natural light is thought to limit the rate of progression.

 - Take regular breaks from close work e.g. they should looking away from their desk for a minute or so to change focus, or change tasks every 30-60 minutes to alter the focusing demands on their vision.

 - Try to limit additional close work (over and above school or work) to two hours per day.
 This includes reading, hand-held computer games, drawing, homework and computer work.